 Report Suspicious Activity

 If you ever notice an unauthorised AEPS transaction, or if you receive a suspicious call or message, report it immediately to your bank.
 You should also inform the National Payments Corporation of India (NPCI) or the relevant cybercrime authorities.
-Quick reporting can help prevent further losses and assist in catching fraudsters.
+Quick reporting can help prevent further losses and assist in apprehending fraudsters.

 Key Benefits Of Secure AEPS Transactions